redwoodjs/redwoodjs-tremor-dashboard-demo/README.md

 There is a static data version of the dashboard as well as a dynamic version that pulls from a SQLite database for KPI, SalesPeople and CompanyPerformance.

-Scaffolding has been added to edit these datapoints so can be reflected in the dynamic dashboard.
+Scaffolding has been added to edit these data points so can be reflected in the dynamic dashboard.

 ### Static Screens